ultraschemer-microweb/microweb/README.md

 Obviously, if you use KeyCloak as a service alongside Microweb, the Microweb memory limit of 60MB for the entire stack won't apply, anymore, since KeyCloak alone requires more computing resources than 60MB of RAM.
 But, in a clustered environment, these benefits worth the extra costs.

-KeyCloak is [Open Source](https://github.com/keycloak/keycloak), with a business permissive license, [very well documented](https://www.keycloak.org/documentation), it supports OpenID and User Federation, and it has lots of more features.
+KeyCloak is [Open Source](https://github.com/keycloak/keycloak), with a business permissive license, it's [very well documented](https://www.keycloak.org/documentation), it supports OpenID and User Federation, and it has lots of more features.

 KeyCloak, as is, has strong support to Spring and Java EE, and [lots of technologies](https://www.keycloak.org/docs/latest/securing_apps/#supported-platforms). __But it doesn't support Vert.X__.
 Moreover, KeyCloak doesn't enforce no particular architecture to secure REST applications in heterogeneous environments.
 And server side permission control must be implemented with Java Technologies or directly on Apache HTTP Server configuration.